nf1s/covid/README.md

 ## Description

-Python SDK to get information regarding the novel corona virus provided by Johns Hopkins university and worldometers.info
+Python package to get information regarding the novel corona virus provided by Johns Hopkins university and worldometers.info

 Full Documentation can be found [here](https://ahmednafies.github.io/covid/)